Find us on Facebook

 Please fill out the form below if you would like to contribute or would like more information.

-The Health Department has met with 14 community organizations to obtain feedback from community members regarding what community health issues are important to them and what changes people would like to see happen in Janesville.
-On April 16, 2013, the Health Department held an open public workshop to share this feedback and hear any additional thoughts people wanted to add.
-JATV recorded the event and will soon post the footage on the JATV YouTube channel.
+The Health Department met with 14 community organizations to obtain feedback from community members regarding what community health issues are important to them and what changes people would like to see happen in Janesville.
+On April 16, 2013, the Health Department held a public workshop to share this feedback and hear any additional thoughts people wanted to add.

 Participants at the community event were also asked which health issues they felt were most important and which redevelopment ideas they liked the most.
 Some of the important health issues selected included: